madsolar8582/SLRNetworkMonitor/README.md

 ⚠️ Note: you can pause network monitoring by calling `-stopMonitoring`.

+### Documentation

+Additional documentation can be found on [GitHub Pages](https://madsolar8582.github.io/SLRNetworkMonitor/).

 ## Contributing

-Please read [CONTRIBUTING](.github/CONTRIBUTING.md) for details on how to contribute.
+Please read [CONTRIBUTING](https://github.com/madsolar8582/SLRNetworkMonitor/blob/master/.github/CONTRIBUTING.md) for details on how to contribute.

 ## Support

-Please read [SUPPORT](.github/SUPPORT.md) for details on how to get help with installation or usage.
+Please read [SUPPORT](https://github.com/madsolar8582/SLRNetworkMonitor/blob/master/.github/SUPPORT.md) for details on how to get help with installation or usage.

 ## License

-This project is licensed under the [LGPL v3](LICENSE.md) license.
+This project is licensed under the [LGPL v3](https://github.com/madsolar8582/SLRNetworkMonitor/blob/master/LICENSE.md) license.

 ## Changes

-Please read the [CHANGELOG](CHANGELOG.md) for details on the changes included in each release.
+Please read the [CHANGELOG](https://github.com/madsolar8582/SLRNetworkMonitor/blob/master/CHANGELOG.md) for details on the changes included in each release.

 ## Versioning